Astoria Boulevard station

 The Astoria Boulevard station (also known as Astoria Boulevard–Hoyt Avenue station) is an express station on the BMT Astoria Line of the New York City Subway.
 Located on 31st Street between Astoria Boulevard and the Grand Central Parkway (Interstate 278) in Astoria, Queens, the station is served by the N train at all times, as well as by the W train on weekdays.

+This station opened in 1917 along with the rest of the Astoria Line as part of the Dual Contracts between New York City and the Brooklyn Rapid Transit Company (BRT).

 History

 Early history

 This station, originally known as Hoyt Avenue, opened on February 1, 1917, along with the rest of the Astoria Line, which was originally part of the IRT, as a spur off the IRT Queensboro Line, now the IRT Flushing Line.
 Trains ran between Grand Central and Astoria.
 On July 23, 1917, the Queensboro Bridge spur of the elevated IRT Second Avenue Line opened.
 At that time, all elevated trains to Queensboro Plaza used the Astoria Line while all subway trains used the Corona Line, though this was later changed with trains alternating between branches.
 This station started to be served by BMT shuttles using elevated cars on April 8, 1923.

 In December 1923, the Queens Chamber of Commerce petitioned the New York State Transit Commission to add the name "Astoria Avenue" to station signage.
 The petition was approved by the Chief of the Transit Bureau.
 Later, enclosed waiting rooms were added to the platforms of this station and the Ditmars Boulevard station.
 They opened on January 17, 1925.

 In 1931, preparation began for the construction of the Grand Central Parkway and the approaches to the Triborough Bridge.
 The station's original sidewalk entrances were located on the northern corners of the intersection of Hoyt Avenue and 31st Street.
 However since these stairs fell within the condemned area in the way of the future road underpass, they were removed and replaced with stairs on the southern corners.
 To compensate for this change, unpaid pedestrian overpasses were constructed connecting the station's mezzanine, the relocated stairs, and new stairs to the street under the north side of the station.

 The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12, 1940.
 On October 17, 1949, the Astoria Line became BMT-only as the tracks at Queensboro Plaza were consolidated and the platforms on the Astoria Line were shaved back to allow through BMT trains to operate on it.
 Service was initially provided by the Brighton Local (BMT 1) weekdays and the Broadway - Fourth Avenue Local (BMT 2) at all times.